samuelidehen/To-Do-List-React-App/README.md

 Give at a few minutes for the Api Calls to fetch data lol.

-Visit:  https://github.com/gitname/react-gh-pages for tutorial on how to host React apps on guthub pages .
+Visit:  https://github.com/gitname/react-gh-pages for tutorial on how to host React apps on github pages .